 President – Chris Uhlmann

-Chris Uhlmann is the ABC’s political editor.
+Chris Uhlmann is the chief political editor at Nine News, as of late August 2017.
+Prior to this, Chris worked at the ABC for almost 20 years, joining in 1998 and becoming the ABC’s chief political editor, across television, radio and digital, since 2015.
 He started journalism with The Canberra Times, edited the Canberra Weekly and co-hosted 666 ABC Canberra’s breakfast program before switching to federal parliament as ABC radio’s chief political correspondent.
 He has hosted the flagship current affairs programs AM and 730.
 In 2008 he won a Walkley Award for broadcast interviewing.
 Chris has written two works of political fiction with Steve Lewis, The Marmalade Files and The Mandarin Code.
 They have been adapted as a mini-series, Secret City, set to screen on Foxtel in 2016.

 You can follow Chris on Twitter at @CUhlmann.